Nine killed in brutal attack on North Darfur's sit-inners

-July 13, 2020 (KHARTOUM) - At least 9 people are killed and dozens injured in an armed attack on protesters in the Veta-Berno area of the Kutum locality, in North Darfur, on Monday.
+July 13, 2020 (KHARTOUM) - At least 9 people are killed and dozens injured in an armed attack on protesters in the Fata Borno area of the Kutum locality, in North Darfur, on Monday.

 The government, in reaction, decided to impose a state of emergency throughout the state.

-Eyewitnesses told Sudan Tribune that unidentified armed militiamen riding motorbikes, camels and horses, arrived in Veta Berno, and opened fire to the sit-in area, killing nine protesters and wounded over 14 people.
+Eyewitnesses told Sudan Tribune that unidentified armed militiamen riding motorbikes, camels and horses, arrived in Fata Borno and opened fire to the sit-in area, killing nine protesters and wounded over 14 people.

 The witnesses further stated that the militias used light and heavy weapons and looted the town’s market, after the withdrawal of the police forces.